baddri/baddri/README.md

 # My Accidental IT Journey

-It all started in high school.
-I liked breaking and building things, so I installed Kali Linux, cracked my own Wi-Fi, broke my own laptop, and even tried (and failed) to take down Google.
-Before graduating, I touched C for the first time, but gave up fast — I had no idea what I was doing.
+It started in high school when I got curious about hacking.
+I installed Kali Linux, cracked my own Wi‑Fi, broke my own laptop, and even tried to take down Google on my first attempt.
+I failed, obviously.
+Before graduation, I learned C, then immediately quit because I had no idea what I was doing.

----

-## 🎓 College — Learning (Mostly Outside Class)
-First year?
-Physics, biology, calculus… everything but programming.
-Second year, we finally got coding classes — Java, SQL, C (again), Perl, Python, data structures.
-It all felt shallow.
-No one, including me, understood what we were learning.

-So I took matters into my own hands:
-- Built my first **Django** project
-- Everything suddenly clicked
-- Learned by building random stuff and lurking in online communities

----

-## 💼 First Job — Baptism by TypeScript
-Got hired as a developer.
-First assignment? **TypeScript** — a language I’d never heard of, but somehow made work.
-Learned **Node.js** on the job.
-Survived.

----

-## 💼 Second Job — PHP Purgatory & Frontend Trials
-Took a short-term contract… stayed 3 years.
-Maintained horrible legacy **PHP** code (no version control, no structure, nothing).
-Started new projects with **Node.js + TypeScript** and dipped into **React** and **Next.js** — which confirmed I hate frontend.

----

-## 🎓 Graduation & Corp-Stack Grind
-Graduated (2 years late, thanks jobs).
-Decided I wanted big-corp money, so I dove into:
-- **C#**, better **Java**
-- **Design patterns**, **microservices**, **message queues**
-- **Golang**, **DevOps**, **container orchestration**
-- **Cloud design patterns**, **scaling**, **telemetry**
-- Even some **data viz** and **predictive models**

----

-## 🏦 Now — MT IT at the Big Bank
-Management Trainee for IT.
+College was supposed to make sense of it all.
+It didn’t.
+My first year was nothing but physics, biology, calculus, and statistics — no programming in sight.
+In the second year, we finally got Java, SQL, C again, Perl, Python, data structures, project management — all taught so shallowly that none of us knew why we were even learning them.
+So I went rogue.
+I built my first Django project, and suddenly everything clicked.
+The internet became my real school, and from there I just kept building, joining online communities, and learning whatever seemed useful.

+My first job threw me straight into TypeScript, a language I’d never heard of, plus Node.js.
+Somehow I made it work.
+Then I moved to a “short-term” contract job that lasted three years.
+It started with maintaining horrific legacy PHP code — no version control, no structure, just chaos.
+Eventually, I escaped to Node.js + TypeScript projects and unwillingly learned React and Next.js, which confirmed that frontend is… frontend.
+Which is another way of saying dogshit.

+I graduated two years late and decided I wanted big‑corporate money.
+That meant learning the corpo stack: C#, Java, Golang, design patterns, microservices, DevOps, software architecture, scaling strategies, telemetry, containers, cloud patterns — you name it (big words, huh?).
+Now I can sit in a meeting with high‑level people and actually understand what they’re talking about.
+One more programming language learned: Corpo.

-Learning the entire banking business in 3 months while training as DevOps and earning certifications.
+Today I’m an MT IT at the biggest bank in the country, cramming the entire banking business into my brain in three months while training and chasing banking certifications.
+I’m still not rich, but I’m definitely getting somewhere.
+Maybe.
-Not rich yet.
-But at least I can understand when the bigshots talk tech.

----
+And now, for some reason, I’m interested in COBOL, wireframe, and IBM Z. I mean — why the fuck are we still using this old‑ass tech to maintain the most critical programs in human history?
+I don’t know.
+But I want in.
+Because I’m where the money’s at.